When is a Fever too High – Isn’t Dangerous

 Treatment by Temperature

 For most adults and older children, symptoms are a better indicator of when it’s a problem than the number on the thermometer.
-Still, it’s good to stay an eye fixed on how high the fever gets.
+Still, it’s good to monitor how high the fever gets.

-With children under 3 years aged, and particularly with babies, it pays to be more cautious and know what the precise temperature is.
-Fever in very young children is often a symbol that something serious is wrong, so it should not be ignored.
-Your pediatrician should have an on-call number so you can get advice at any time, or, in some cases, you may want to go straight to the emergency room.
+It pays to be more cautious and know the precise temperature when dealing with children under 3 years old, particularly babies.
+Fever in young children is often a sign that something serious is wrong, so it should not be ignored.
+Your paediatrician should have an on-call number so you can get advice at any time, or, in some cases, you may want to go straight to the emergency room.

 Medical Care

-If your fever is caused by an infection, it won’t get away until the infection is gone or the minimum improves.
+If your fever is caused by an infection, it will not go away until the infection is gone or improves.
 Depending on the specific pathogen, this may require medical treatment.

-If your fever doesn’t get away or is amid other symptoms that suggest illness, you ought to see a doctor.
+If your fever doesn’t go away or is accompanied by other symptoms that suggest illness, you ought to see a doctor.
 If you rush to your doctor’s office, urgent care, or the ER for fever treatment, you can expect medications and testing to figure out what’s causing the elevated temperature.

 A Word From Very-Well